pitosalas/tb3-ros/README.md

 #### Server mode

-`tb3-ros` supports a server mode where multiple instances of this image are created in the same server.
+`tb3-ros` supports a server mode where multiple instances of this image are created in the same server. **Only available on linux**

 ##### Requirements